 To break this down, you must first know the lingo.
 When you rent a car and are offered ‘coverage’ or ‘insurance’, you’re offered a CDW/LDW damage waiver.
 It’s not really an insurance policy, rather you are paying the rental company for them to take responsibility (as they are already insured) in the event of damage or theft, versus passing it along to you.

 Liability Insurance vs. CDW

-Note that CDW and LDW’s don’t cover liability protection (in the event you harm someone or something and legal action is brought against you).
+Note that CDWs and LDWs don’t cover liability protection (in the event you harm someone or something and legal action is brought against you).
+You should know how much liability coverage your auto insurance plan has and also potentially look into umbrella liability insurance.
 Rental providers charge additional fees for this coverage.
-If you have a personal auto insurance plan, you’re likely covered on rentals (but you should check to be sure).
+If you have a personal auto insurance plan, you’re likely covered on rentals (but you should check your plan to be sure).